MJCSRibeiro/Lanius_biomod2/README.md

 The following repository contains:

   1. R script "_biomod2_github.R_" used to run the analysis
-  2. Occurrence data in "_Final qgis products_"
+  2. Occurrence data in the folder "_Final qgis products_" that contains:

        .Iberian Peninsula independent census data